pallas/ioucontext/README.md

 wise to modify the process signal mask after any fiber has been created, whether or not it has run yet.

-Operations may only be invoked when running inside of a fiber.
-Requests that can not be immediately submitted to the underlying `io_uring` will be deferred onto a wait-queue.
+Operations that can not be immediately submitted to the underlying `io_uring` will be deferred onto a wait-queue.
 On completion, operations return to the calling fiber directly.
 Thus, fibers are written procedurally but will coöperatively context-switch during operations.
 Error codes are typically returned as negative values.

+Operations may be invoked outside of a fiber but may return prior to the reactor completing all pending work.
+In that case, `reactor_runnable` will be true and an invocation of `reactor_run` will be required to clear the work.

 Reactors can store a user-data `cookie` and an optional destructor via `reactor_cookie_jar`.
 When the reactor is torn down, the cookie will be